Love To Decoupage? Grab my free tips! Click Here!

 It was hard to walk away, but you know, everything happened just the way they said it would.

 I have a huge family.
-I am one of the babies.
+I'm one of the babies.
 For the first ten to fifteen years of my marriage, I never hosted a holiday.

 Not one.

 I never had a dinner party either.
 None of my friends were into it.
-We were all tired of cooking by the time the weekend rolled around.
-We went out instead.
+We were all tired of cooking by the time the weekend rolled around, so we went out instead.

-My sisters were right, that china would've sat in the box for at least a decade.
+My sisters were right, that china would have sat in the box for at least a decade.

 And my taste has totally changed.